 For fanart, circulating on Deviantart there are two movie posters of Panty & Stocking, both of which are created using official art as base, complete with the staff, actors (as examples, Jennifer Lawrence as Panty and Nina Dobrev as Stocking), and even a full fledged-out soundtrack.
 Who knows, maybe a Panty & Stocking with Garterbelt movie adaptation is near?

-Harsher in Hindsight: The OST of the series features a cover art oddly showing the Transformation Sequence versions of Panty and Stocking given the same red color as the Demon Sisters.
+Harsher in Hindsight: The OST of the series features a cover art oddly showing the Transformation Sequence versions of Panty and Stocking given the same red color as the Daemon Sisters.
 On one hand, it appears to simply be a stylistic choice, or even a visual cue to their rather non-angelic behavior in the series.
 Then Stocking turns out to be a demon the whole time.
 May also double as Foreshadowing.

 On that note, one of the Sanitarybox shorts deals with Panty cutting all of Stocking's hair off in a taunting manner after she spits gum in it.
 Stocking retaliates by using said scissors to brutally cut up Panty, befitting the darkly humorous style of the series.
 At the series' end, Stocking cuts up Panty in a considerably more gruesome fashion, after revealing herself to be a demon.

-Hilarious in Hindsight: In "Les Diaboliques", Panty makes a comment along the lines of "Well fuck me in the keyhole" in response to the revelation of Scanty and Kneesocks' demonic nature.
+Hilarious in Hindsight: In the dub of "Les Diaboliques", Panty makes a comment along the lines of "Well fuck me in the keyhole" in response to the revelation of Scanty and Kneesocks' demonic nature.
 In the end, it's revealed that Brief's penis is the key to open Hell and during the final episode, Brief finally has sex with her.

 In "...Of the Dead", Panty and Stocking fight and kill several zombies with repurposed sex toys, including a weird oversized dildo within a leafblower/chainsaw base.
 Then we have Dead Rising 2 which has the option of attacking zombies with "massagers".
 It gets even funnier in Off the Record in that one of the new Combo Weapons Frank can make is a leaf blower that shoots "massagers" and looks reminiscent of Panty's weapon in-episode.